Visualization Charts¶

 - The chart sharing is now successful.

 The embed code will be generated based on the chart's query time.
-For example, if the chart query time is the last 15 minutes, then after embedding on another platform, the chart will display the results of the last 15 minutes.
+For example, if the chart's query time is the last 15 minutes, then after embedding it on another platform, the chart will display the results for the last 15 minutes.

 Note

-- If the chart locks time, the query time is fixed as the locked time and cannot be changed;
+- If the chart locks the time, the query time is fixed to the locked time and cannot be changed;

 - The default width and height of the shared chart are the view dimensions, which can be modified via the embed code;

-- If the chart is associated with view variables, it will display according to the currently selected variable values when shared.
+- If the chart associates with view variables, it will display according to the currently selected variable values when shared.

-Shared charts are stored under Manage > Share Management > Shared Charts.
+Shared charts for scenario views are stored under Manage > Share Management > Shared Charts.

 Export Chart¶